Board Members

 "I started waterfowl hunting in 1967 in the Rio Grande Valley of Texas with my dad and grandpa.
 We were shooting geese over rye grass or hunting ducks on the lower Laguna Madre out of Ports Mansfield or Arroyo City.
 We moved to Lake Jackson, TX area in 1971 and I have been chasing birds in the bays, marsh and rice of the middle Texas gulf coast ever since.
 My love of the process far outweighs the number of birds on the strap at the end of the day.
 Proper habitat management, decoy and blind placement, company of good friends and dogs in the blind are the ingredients for a successful hunt.
 If all of these things are done right, there are usually good straps at the end of the day.
 I have been on several clubs and have had property of our own over the years that I have always been heavily involved in the operations and management of these properties and I am aware of the time and energy required to create great habitat, which we have at BHC.
 I have been associated with BHC since 2015 and have seen numerous changes in that time.
 Although we are smaller now, I feel it is a more sustainable model to succeed and thrive.
 I recently left a successful career in the Oil and Gas supply business so I am looking forward in helping BHC anyway I can with my extra time going forward."

-Camp Manager, Head of Communications, Website Manager, and Executive Secretary
+Camp Manager, Chief of Operations, Treasurer, Head of Communications, Website Manager, and Executive Secretary

 Phyllis Larson